 - Accommodation in 3* Hotels (5 nights) with breakfast

-- Welcoming info and detailed briefing by local manager
+- Welcoming info and detailed briefing by a local manager

 - Detailed maps / GPS routes